 - Solicitors and estate collections might contain deeds to which your ancestor was a party.

-A personal name index to business, organisation, manorial, family, personal, solicitors and estate records can be viewed in the history centre.
+- Name indexes: A personal name index to business, organisation, manorial, family, personal, solicitors and estate records can be viewed in Oxfordshire History Centre.
 From 1991, names can be searched on our online catalogue.